joeyu/zvargs/README.md

 #####Return

 An `Array` object of `arguments`.
-The `Array` object has all arugments of a function's variable arguments prototype assigned with the corresponding values of passed by a function call.
-The optional arguments not assigned will by set to `null`.
+The `Array` object has all arguments of a function's variable arguments prototype assigned with the corresponding values of passed by a function call.
+The optional arguments that were not passed with values will be set to `null`.

 ###Examples